-In the middle between San Diego and Los Angeles, Laguna Beach is a popular location for art lovers and enthusiasts.
-There is a celebration of the area’s numerous local artists across the town.
-Everywhere you look, you’ll see street art, murals in stores and lampposts, and several art galleries and expositions.
+In between San Diego and Los Angeles, about 90 minutes from San Diego, Laguna Beach is a popular location for art lovers and enthusiasts alike.
+Even outside of the Laguna Art Museum is a celebration of the area’s numerous local artists across the town.
+Everywhere you look you’ll see street art, particularly murals in stores and lampposts, as well as several art galleries and expositions.

-Address: 910 N Harbor Dr, San Diego, CA 92101, USA
+Address: 910 N Harbor Dr, San Diego, CA 92101

-The USS Midway Museum has exhibits that tell stories about the history of naval warfare through the ages, including World War II and the Cold War.
-There are also interactive displays that allow visitors to try out different tasks like operating a radar system or piloting an aircraft carrier during an attack run on Pearl Harbor!
+Exhibits here tell stories about the history of naval warfare through the ages, including World War II and the Cold War.
+There are also interactive displays that allow visitors to try out different tasks like operating a radar system or piloting an aircraft carrier during an attack run on Pearl Harbor.

 See Related: Best Things to Do in Calabasas, California

-5. Go surfing at Mission Beach near downtown San Diego
+6. Go Surfing at Mission Beach